 Of course, there will be no trouble hearing them — the smooth sounds of jazz have echoed around this Soho icon for 60 years, and it’s beloved by musicians and patrons alike.

-The jazz greats who have taken to the stage need no introduction – think Ella Fitzgerald, and Miles David.
+The jazz greats who have taken to the stage need no introduction – think Ella Fitzgerald, and Miles Davis.
 This is a place to go to really enjoy amazing jazz in London.

 In the interludes, the venue comes alive with people chattering over drinks and delicious meals.